Mob-Barley/noise_level_protocol/README.md

 The other component is a Raspberry Pi 3 running with Raspbian.

 Installation:
 Frist, notice that I'm not a programmer and never wrote a program before.
 So my scripts can be cumbersome.
 But it works and is easy to understand.
 I used absolute paths because the terminal, thonny and crontab have different home directories, not always "pi".
 Your microphone has to be set up and accessible as plughw:1,0.
+The script will record all the time, and delete quiet files.
+Thus even loud single events can be saved, instead of activate the recording after a loud noise.

 Packages needed:
 -plotly
 -lame